okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 * Passing an invalid `brandId` or an invalid `themeId` returns a `404 Not Found` status code with the error code `E0000007`.

-* Passing invalid body parameters returns a `400 Bad Request` status code with error code `E0000001`.
+* Passing invalid body parameters returns a `400 Bad Request` status code with the error code `E0000001`.

 #### Use examples